-Updated as of April 16, 2020
+Updated as of July 24, 2020

 We will continue to operate business as usual – with the same unwavering commitment to delivering strong, independent journalism that is essential to our local communities.
-There are no changes in your day-to-day work and responsibilities, or wages, salary, and benefits as a result of our Chapter 11 filing or sale process.
+There are no changes in your day-to-day work and responsibilities, or wages, salary, and benefits as a result of our Chapter 11 or sale process.

 Our voluntary filing with the U.S. Bankruptcy Court protects stakeholders’ interests.
 As you know, on February 14, 2020, McClatchy was authorized to continue carrying out operating-as-usual measures such as payroll, health, dental, and vision insurance, and other ordinary course employment benefits like vacation/sick time and 401(k).
 During the period of this restructuring, credit card charges will be limited to travel-related expenses only.